AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 There's a *lot* more you can do with includes, but hopefully this gives you a good idea of what's possible!

-## Taking Advantage of Jekyll Data Files
+{% include linkedHeading.html heading="Taking Advantage of Jekyll Data Files" level=2 %}

 Consider your online resume or personal website: You likely want to have a page, or at least a section of a page, dedicated to your projects, skills, education, work history, and any relevant hobbies or interests. *Within* each of those categories, you'll probably have multiple entries, such as: